rodrigorosalesa/Tennis-Big-Three/README.md

 - $\text{Prob. of winning a point after a succesful 2nd serve} = \frac{\text{[points won with the 2nd serve]}}{\text{[no. of 2nd serves in]}}$

-- $\text{Prob. of winning a point at serve} = \text{[1st serve ratio] } * \text{ [Prob. of winning a point after a succesful 1st serve]} + (1 - \text{[1st serve ratio]}) * \text{ [2nd serve ratio] } * \text{ [Prob. of winning a point after a succesful 2nd serve]}$
+- $\text{Prob. of winning a point when serve is good} = \text{[1st serve ratio] } * \text{ [Prob. of winning a point after a succesful 1st serve]} + (1 - \text{[1st serve ratio]}) * \text{ [2nd serve ratio] } * \text{ [Prob. of winning a point after a succesful 2nd serve]}$

-On the graph below we acan observe that Nadal has a the higher 1st serve percentage with 67.74% and Federer the best 2nd serve with 93.87.
-Making a succesful serve does not warranty you better results, you need to make sure that is a good enough shot to help you dictate the point.
-According to Andrea Cazzaro, the best way to understand the influence of the serve in a match is to compute the probability of winning a point at serve which is calculated with the probability of winning a point after a succesful 1st serve and the probability og winning a point after a succesful 2nd serve.
-As we can see Federer has a better chance to win the point at serve with a 70.78%, Djocovik is second with 68.53% and Nadal last with 68.35%.
-Depite Federer not having the fastests serve with an average of 200 km/hr he is probably one of the best ones at varying effects and directions making his opponents always guessing what type of serve is comminig.
+On the graph below we see that Nadal has the higher 1st serve percentage with 67.74% and Federer the best 2nd serve with 93.87.
+Making a successful serve does not warranty you better results, you need to assure that is a good enough shot to help you dictate the point.
+According to Andrea Cazzaro, the best way to understand the influence of the serve in a match is to compute the probability of winning a point when the serve is in which is calculated with the probability of winning a point after a successful 1st serve and the probability of winning a point after a successful 2nd serve (formula described above).
+As we can see Federer has a better chance to win the point after having a successful serve with a 70.78%, Djokovic is second with 68.53% and Nadal last with 68.35%.
+Despite Federer not having the fastest serve with an average of 200 km/hr he is probably one of the best ones at varying effects and directions making his opponents always guessing what type of serve is coming.

 <p align="center">
 <img src="images\q5_serve_all.png" alt="Serve Statistics" width="600"/>